Updated: 08/15/2025

 POLICY:

-Florida statute 429 allows resident to have visitors at a minimum from 9 am to 9 pm.
-There may me circumstances which restrict resident visitation , such as pandemic influenza or the presence of infectious diseases that may require isolation.
-Florida Statute 408.23 requires additional policies and procedures to allow in-person visitation by Essential the “No Patient Left Alone Act” requires ALAMAR SENIOR LIVING to implement policy that allows a Resident to have in-person visits by an Essential Caregiver during these circumstances.
+State regulatory requirements allow residents to have visitors at a minimum from 9 am to 9 pm.
+There may be circumstances which restrict resident visitation , such as pandemic influenza or the presence of infectious diseases that may require isolation.
+We are also required to have additional policies and procedures to allow in-person visitation that allows a resident to have in-person visits by an Essential Caregiver during these circumstances. (there is no time limit in regards to essential caregiver visitation.)
 The visitation policies and procedures required must allow in person visitation by Essential Caregivers in the following circumstances, unless the resident objects:

 1. End-of-life situations.